owlchester/kanka-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Kanka's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Kanka** (/ˈkɐŋkɐ/) is an online note-taking tool for authors, worldbuilders, and role playing gamers.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting-started` section for further information.

 .. note::